The entrainment and energetics of turbulent plumes in a confined space: Mean flow and buoyancy structure

+From figure \ref{fig:entrainment_rate}$(c)$ we see that the entrainment coefficient, $\alpha_Q$, calculated from the volume flux at the interface $Q_m$, increases with aspect ratio $S$ up to some critical aspect ratio of approximately $S \approx 2/3$.
+Interestingly, this is close to the aspect ratio for which we observed a topological change in the mean flow between quadrants and the emergence of the secondary circulation cells in the upper and lower layers (cf. \S\ref{sec:flow}).
+As \eqref{eq:alphaQ} assumes an unstratified ambient, the increase in the estimate of $\alpha_Q$ with increasing aspect ratio $S$ at low aspect ratios may be due to the reduction of the stratification in the lower layer as the aspect ratio increases.
+Increasing the aspect ratio further results in a reduction in the entrainment coefficient, which appears to be tending towards a value that is slightly higher than the value of $0.12$ that is commonly associated with an isolated plume in an unconfined environment.

-Mass conservation implies that the buoyancy of a given layer is approximately equal to the mean buoyancy $\pm b_{m}$ of the plume supplying fluid to that layer.
+A second method for calculating an effective entrainment coefficient is from the difference in buoyancy between the layers.
+In a steady state, mass conservation implies that the buoyancy of a given layer is approximately equal to the mean buoyancy $\pm b_{m}$ of the plume supplying fluid to that layer.
 We define the relative buoyancy flux in each plume as being equal to the volume flux $Q$ multiplied by the buoyancy of the plume relative to the buoyancy of the local environment.
-The buoyancy flux of a plume just beneath the interface is therefore $Q_{0}(b_m - (-b_m)) = 2Q_{0}b_m = 1$, which corresponds to the dimensionless source buoyancy flux, and implies that $b_m = 1/(2Q_{0})$, where $Q_{0}=Q(0)$ is the volume flux at the level of the interface.
+The buoyancy flux of a plume just beneath the interface is therefore $Q_{m}(b_m - (-b_m)) = 2Q_{m}b_m$.
+Assuming an unstratified environment in each layer, the buoyancy flux in the plume must be equal to the dimensionless source buoyancy flux, therefore $2Q_{m}b_m = 1$, which implies that $b_m = 1/(2Q_{m})$.

-Focusing on a plume whose source is located at the base of the domain, the volume flux in the plume at the interface ($z=0$) is \citep[cf. equation (2.22) in][]{CraJjfm2016a}:

-where $\alpha$ is the entrainment coefficient and, due to the symmetry of the problem, the interface height $\zeta$ above the base of the domain is necessarily equal to $1/2$.
-Inverting \eqref{eq:Q} provides a means of estimating the entrainment coefficient from observations of the volume flux: